mandeepcodetechniq/iOS-game-Tutorial/README.md

 <img src="https://github.com/PhaelIshall/iOS-game-Tutorial/blob/master/images/result1-1.png">

-This is because we did not randomize the the positions the bugs come from.
+This is because we did not randomize the positions the bugs come from.
 It makes a big difference!
 This is the code that implements **random()** functions:
 ```
  func random(min: CGFloat, max: CGFloat) -> CGFloat {
      return CGFloat(Float.random(in: Float(min) ..< Float(max)))